Monica Lennon: Political career

 Along with Neil Findlay, Lennon abstained on an SNP government bill in favour of a second Scottish independence referendum.
 This was against their party's whip, which was to vote against the bill.

 Following the resignation of Richard Leonard, Lennon joined the 2021 Scottish Labour leadership election.
 During the campaign, Lennon said she would not oppose a second Scottish independence referendum although would argue for an alternative Devo Max option.
 She commented that the war on drugs had failed and drug laws should be devolved to Scotland and drugs decriminalised.
 She also said people across the UK "deserve a public health approach that meets their needs".
 She pledged to end the care home "dementia tax" and said Scottish Labour with her as leader would commit to reviewing social care policies to ensure people with advanced dementia receive equal treatment.
 She has backed Alzheimer Scotland's Fair Dementia Care campaign.
 She was defeated by her rival Anas Sarwar.

-In 2020, Lennon was selected as the Scottish Labour candidate in Hamilton, Larkhall and Stonehouse in the 2021 Scottish Parliament election.
+In 2020, Lennon was selected as the Scottish Labour Co-operative candidate in Hamilton, Larkhall and Stonehouse in the 2021 Scottish Parliament election.
+This was the first time she had stood as a joint Scottish Labour and Co-operative candidate.
 She was defeated by incumbent Christina McKelvie of the SNP, but was re-elected via the Central region list.

-In the wake of anti-abortion protests in Glasgow in the Spring of 2022, Lennon called for an emergency summit in Holyrood.
+In the wake of anti-abortion protests in Glasgow in the spring of 2022, Lennon called for an emergency summit in Holyrood.

+Lennon was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.